-Psychiatric wait times in emergency departmentsNovember 12th, 2012 in Psychology & Psychiatry /
+Psychiatric wait times in emergency departmentsNovember 12, 2012 in Medicine & Health / Psychology & Psychiatry

 Patients with mental illness visiting emergency departments in Ontario have shorter waits to see a doctor during crowded periods and only slightly longer waits during less busy periods, found a study in CMAJ (Canadian Medical Association Journal).

 The Schizophrenia Society of Ontario recommended in 2008 that the Ontario government add a psychiatric wait times measure to its Emergency Room Wait Times Strategy.
 The Kirby Report on mental illness and addiction in Canada also referred to differential emergency treatment for patients with mental illness.

 "Perhaps surprisingly, as crowding increased, the delays experienced by patients with mental illness were actually lesser than the delays experienced by other patients; this is in contrast to concerns that these patients are disproportionately affected by crowding in the emergency department," writes Dr. Clare Atzema, Institute for Clinical Evaluative Sciences and Sunnybrook Health Sciences Centre, Toronto, Ont., with coauthors.